Internectio/Locuscraft/README.md

 *What is my budget?*

 My own pocket for the time being.
 I am open to donations and would like to expand if I acquire enough.
-I would like to have enough income from this project to make it my full-time job and move out of the house I am living in, but if you would like to contribute for a specific purpose, such as some internet service or dedicated servers, I'm sure we can arrange it.
+I would like to have enough income from this project to make it my full-time job and move out of the house I am living in, but if you would like to contribute for a specific purpose, such as some internet service or dedicated servers, I'm sure we can arrange it!

 *How long do I have to complete the project?*